TULiberalArts/Global-Studies/pages/funding.md

 Preference will be given to interdisciplinary proposals with participation from more than one CLA department; to proposals which help to support ongoing communities of students and faculty; and to proposals with anticipated or (preferably) confirmed co-financing from other departments, programs, or outside sources of funding.

-All applications are due by March 15th for the subsequent academic year and award announcements will be made by April 15th.
+All applications are due by **April 1st** for the subsequent academic year and award announcements will be made by April 15th.
 Funds will be made available starting on July 1st, and must be spent in their entirety by June 30th.

 Applications may be sent to globalstudies@temple.edu.
 Any questions can be directed to Mark Pollack, the Director of the Global Studies program, at [mark.pollack@temple.edu](mailto:mark.pollack@temple.edu).